 If you are arriving from India, Pakistan, Nigeria, Bangladesh or Egypt, you must get your certificate from one of the labs listed in the designated laboratories (PDF, 150 KB) .

-Exemptions for the COVID‑19 PCR test
+Exemptions for the COVID‑19 PCR test and the vaccination certificate

 - Moderate or severe disability includes neurological disorders and intellectual or developmental disabilities.
 For example: Acute spinal cord injury, Alzheimer's disease, Amyotrophic lateral sclerosis (ALS), Ataxia, Autism spectrum, Bell's palsy, Brain tumours, Cerebral aneurysm, Cerebral palsy, Down Syndrome, Epilepsy and seizures.